Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Target:

-2. Determine the value of valuation activities.
+2. Determine the meaning of appraisal activities.

 As an example, a fragment of a mathematics lesson is given.

 Seryozha cut out 4 red circles, and 3 times more blue ones.
-How many blue circles did Seryozha cut out.
+How many blue circles did Seryozha cut out?

 1. 4 + 3 = 7 (cr.)
 2. 4 3 = 13 (cr.)